Loading organizations...

 Key people at Theravance.

-Theravance was founded by Jim Tananbaum (Co-Founder and Chief Executive Officer).
+Theravance was founded in 2013 by Jim Tananbaum (Co-Founder and Chief Executive Officer).

 Key people at Theravance.

-Theravance was founded by Jim Tananbaum (Co-Founder and Chief Executive Officer).
+Theravance was founded in 2013 by Jim Tananbaum (Co-Founder and Chief Executive Officer).

 Theravance Biopharma, Inc. is a biopharmaceutical company headquartered in South San Francisco, CA, focused on discovering, developing, and commercializing organ-selective medicines to transform treatments for specialty respiratory and neurologic diseases.[1][2][3]
 It serves patients with serious conditions like chronic obstructive pulmonary disease (COPD) and symptomatic neurogenic orthostatic hypotension (nOH) in multiple system atrophy (MSA), addressing unmet needs through its FDA-approved product YUPELRI® (revefenacin) for COPD maintenance and late-stage investigational drug ampreloxetine for nOH in MSA patients.[3][5]
 With 98 employees and $64.4M in revenue, the company reported record YUPELRI net sales and non-GAAP breakeven in Q3 2025, signaling strong growth momentum driven by financial discipline and pipeline advancement.[2][5]